thoughtful-web/settings-page-wp/README.md

 ## Introduction

-This object-oriented PHP library can use a configuration file to generate both a settings page and sanitized database options for your WordPress plugin or theme.
-Each field you configure is a registered [Option](https://developer.wordpress.org/plugins/settings/options-api/) and Core WordPress filters and actions apply.
+This PHP library uses your configuration file to create a settings page and sanitized database options for your WordPress plugin or theme.
+Each field you configure is a registered WordPress [Option](https://developer.wordpress.org/plugins/settings/options-api/), so [filters and actions](docs/action-and-filter-reference.md) can observe them.

 ## Table of Contents